What is a UK Limited Company for Property Investment?

-What is a UK property investments limited company?
+What is a UK property investment limited company?

 Using a UK property investment limited company can be tax-efficient for landlords and investors alike to maximise their rental incomes.
 All investments need to be made with tax in mind.
-Setting up an investment LTD is a way to do this.
+Setting up a LTD company is a way to do this.

 Use our buy-to-let property tax calculator to see how much tax you will pay in your own name Vs a limited company